-Update 2017: *Asher is fully sponsored!
+Update 2017: *Asher is described as a giggly, loveable little guy who loves to be danced with, swung, and bounced. *Asher is fully sponsored!
 He is one of the boys who just recently moved to SCH’s newest home, Truth Home in Ongole!
 For resources about sponsoring a child who may still need support, see the end of this post.

 I know this is late; but it’s never too late to sponsor a child!
 Meet today’s adorable child of the day, *Asher!

 *Asher came to SCH last year and has come so far since then.
 He is three years old, and sooo cute!
 He is not yet crawling or walking, but he does get around rather well by rolling and scooting!
 That’s determination, right? *Asher was born with ichthyosis, a skin disorder that makes his skin cracked and dry, and he also has some seizure activity that is controlled with medicine.
 He was also diagnosed as blind.
 He has the CUTEST grin!
 He loves hugs, kisses, and being tickled, just like every other child.
 He’s absolutely gorgeous and has the absolute BEST giggle.

 Come see what love can do at SCH.

 Birth Date: April 2009